Skip to main content

 Note that we do not cover SQL Optimization in this guide.
 Head over to Best practices to improve Holistics reporting performance for optimization tips.

 This article provides general troubleshooting methods for customers who are encountering performance issues from bottlenecks in their data warehouses while using Holistics.
-It should be used in conjuction with Troubleshoot slow-loading reports for the best results.
+It should be used in conjunction with Performance Troubleshooting for the best results.

 Investigation Methods